AsinineFatuity/siecom/docs/deployment.md

 ### Siecom Deployment
-This microservice is deployed on kubernetes cluster
+This microservice is deployed on kubernetes cluster at http://174.138.123.164/

-The following are commands for the manual way
+The following are commands for the manual way in your terminal

 * Docker image is built using `docker build -t <hub_username>/siecom:latest .`
 * Docker image is pushed to hub using `docker push <hub_username>/siecom:latest` To deploy run these commands